We understand that after the death of a loved one, the choosing of a headstone or other memorial can be an important part of the grieving process.

 As a guide, the church fees for introducing memorials into a churchyard in 2025 are:

-Additional inscription on existing memorial: £37
+or additional inscription on existing memorial: £37